pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 });
 ```

-`Test B`
+`Better Test`

 Here, I get a beer from an extracted function named `makeMeABeer`.
 This function would generate a typical beer, with values that are usual and not edge-cases.
-I then change just the values that are unique to this test - in this case, setting `beer.abv = undefined`.
+I pass in only the values that are unique to this test - in this case, `abv: undefined`.

 Extracting my setup of a beer, as in the second example, improves my signal to noise ratio for this test.
 The signal is "what am I trying to test?"
 The noise, in the first example, is "setup code that doesn't impact this test."
-The better I can do to provide more signal, and less noise, the easier it is for a reader of my test to understand my intentions.
+The more I can increase the signal, the easier it is for a reader of my test to understand my intentions.

 ## Why do I care about the reader of this test?